|

 flimsiest of reasons.

-those who were reprieved between 1900 and 1964.
-This difference seemed to be
+the average for those who were reprieved between 1900 and 1964.
+This difference

-totally lost on the Home Office however.
-Few of those reprieved served more
+seemed to be totally lost on the Home Office however.
+Few of those reprieved

-than 15 years of their "life sentences" actually in prison.
-It is
+served more than 15 years of their "life sentences" actually in

-thought that no one served more than 20 years.
-Elizabeth Maude Jones, who with
+prison.
+It is thought that no one served more than 20 years.
+Elizabeth Maude

-her boyfriend was convicted of a very nasty robbery/murder, served just nine
+Jones, who with her boyfriend was convicted of a very nasty robbery/murder,

-served was a particularly relevant factor where, as was often the case, the
+length of time served was a particularly relevant factor where, as was often

-condemned person was quite young and had a great deal of potential life in
+the case, the condemned person was quite young and had a great deal of

-the rest of one's life in prison which the term "life" sentence would
+cruel than spending the rest of one's life in prison which the term

 Although the trial judge had, by law, to pass the death sentence if the jury